wummel/patool/doc/README.txt

 Patool
 =======

-Patool is a portable command line archive file manager.

-Introduction

-Various archive types can be  created,  extracted,  tested  and listed  by patool.
+Various archive types can be  created,  extracted,  tested  and listed with patool.
 The advantage of patool is its simplicity in handling archive files without having to remember a  myriad  of programs and options.